houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 fpga_bridge
 -----------

-Like the fpga_region, fpga_bridge is also created by walking the device tree of the parent group.
+Like the fpga_region, a fpga_bridge is created by walking the device tree of the parent group.
+The bridge is used for isolation between a parent and its child.

 Driver Interfaces
 =================